Projects

 The Health2Innovation project is aimed at higher education institutions, business incubators, vocational training institutions, SMEs and technology experts from Europe to share best practices and jointly develop an educational resource for students.

-The design studio is a physical place where students can simulate real-world practice without the associated risks.
-In the EINstudio project, a virtual design studio is to be created that offers students and teachers a collaborative working environment to realise joint projects and work together in an interdisciplinary way regardless of location.
+The design studio was a physical place where students could simulate real-world practice without the associated risks.
+The EINSTUDIO project aimed to create a virtual design studio that would offer students and teachers a collaborative working environment in which they could implement joint projects and work together on an interdisciplinary basis, regardless of their location..

 EVALUATION ASSIGNMENT

-The iHiLEAD project is developing a programme to develop the management skills of university leaders in Indonesia, with the aim of improving quality in Indonesian higher education.
+The iHiLEAD project developed a program to further develop the management skills of executives in Indonesian higher education, with the aim of improving the quality of higher education in Indonesia.

 EVALUATION ASSIGNMENT

-The DsiN Digital Driving Licence (DiFü) is a nationwide standardised further education and certification offer with a focus on relevant topics related to everyday digital life.
-The DiFü was developed to create a format that shows the level of individual digital competence and makes it comprehensible for third parties (such as employers).
+The DsiN Digital Driving License (DiFü) was a nationwide standardized training and certification program focusing on relevant topics related to everyday digital life.
+The DiFü was developed to create a format that demonstrated the level of individual digital competence and made it comprehensible to third parties (such as employers).

-The agricultural sector is a male-dominated industry and the gender gap is particularly pronounced in agriculture.
-The DEMETRA project aims to create the conditions for women to work in agriculture in rural areas.
+The agricultural sector was a male-dominated industry, and the gender gap was particularly pronounced in agriculture.
+The DEMETRA project aimed to create the conditions for women in rural areas to become involved in agriculture.

-The maturity of digitalisation depends strongly on the industry, the size of the company and its value proposition.
-The smaller the company, the more difficult the digital transformation.
-The DigiENTAiD project aims to support small businesses and self-employed people in the professional use of IT and digital marketing that are at risk of failing due to the Corona pandemic.
+The degree of digitization depended heavily on the industry, the size of the company, and the value proposition of the companies.
+The smaller the company, the more difficult the digital transformation was.
+The DigiENTAiD project aimed to support small businesses and the self-employed in the professional use of IT and digital marketing, which were at risk of failure due to the COVID-19 pandemic.

-The Covid 19 pandemic has shown that schools and civil society organisations lack access to digital learning materials.
-The UnInLeCo project is aimed at universities, companies and civil society organisations to support disadvantaged groups in society in the training of basic digital skills.
+he COVID-19 pandemic revealed that schools and civil society organizations had insufficient access to digital learning materials.
+The UnInLeCo project was aimed at universities, companies, and civil society organizations that wanted to support disadvantaged groups in society in learning basic digital skills.

-The project XTEAM-FEM aims to support innovative women from the Portuguese women's network "Mulheres a Obra" in the training of their counseling skills in order to strengthen the resources for social support and collegial knowledge transfer within the network.
+The XTEAM-FEM project aimed to support innovative women from the Portuguese women's network “Mulheres a Obra” in developing their consulting skills in order to strengthen social support resources and collegial knowledge transfer within the network.

-Medicine thrives on the successful communication between patients and health professionals.
-The "serious game" developed in the project helps health professionals to develop their communication skills through play in a safe and error-friendly environment.
+Medicine thrived on successful communication between patients and healthcare professionals.
+The game (“serious game”) developed in the project helped healthcare professionals develop their communication skills in a playful way in a safe and error-friendly environment.

 EVALUATION ASSIGNMENT

-Learners with disabilities need adapted and clear instructions to improve their work skills.
-Virtual and augmented reality offers completely new possibilities for this.
-The project is developing a model system of instruction at work and learning places with the help of augmented reality.
-Learners with disabilities need adapted and clear instructions to improve their work skills.
-Virtual and augmented reality offers completely new possibilities for this.
-The project is developing a model system of instruction at work and learning places with the help of augmented reality.
+Learners with disabilities needed adapted and clear instructions to improve their work skills.
+Virtual and augmented reality offered completely new possibilities for this.
+The project developed a model system for instruction at the workplace and learning environment with the help of augmented reality.

 The changes in the world of work and the consequences of the Corona crisis present women with great challenges.
 Competence-oriented counselling and mutual support in networks can help to recognise and communicate personal strengths.
 The project develops and uses the principles of the largest network of working and entrepreneurial women in Europe.